 Average Weather in Kralendijk Caribbean Netherlands

-In Kralendijk, the temperature typically varies from 77°F to 90°F over the course of the year, and is rarely below 74°F or above 92°F.
+The climate in Kralendijk is hot, oppressive, extremely windy, and mostly cloudy.
+Over the course of the year, the temperature typically varies from 77°F to 90°F and is rarely below 74°F or above 92°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.